Charles F. Blair Jr.: Death

 On September 2, 1978, Blair was piloting a Grumman G21 "Goose" on Antilles Air Boats Flight 941, a routine passenger flight traveling north from St. Croix to St. Thomas.
 The sole pilot, Blair was carrying 10 passengers, including a 13-year-old boy who was seated next to Blair in the co-pilot's seat.
 Near the end of the short flight the port engine suffered catastrophic failure.
 The piston of the No. 5 cylinder broke, causing the cylinder to break loose from its mounting.
 The cylinder struck the engine cowling, breaking it off its mountings on the port nacelle.
-Blair was five miles out from St Thomas, flying at 1,700 feet.
+Blair was 5 mi out from St Thomas, flying at 1,700 feet.
 He immediately feathered his port propeller and shut down the engine, while adding power to the starboard in an attempt to maintain level flight.
 The plane should have been able to maintain its altitude on one engine, but in the event the aircraft began losing height.
 Blair notified the St. Thomas tower that he had lost an engine, and that he would need assistance.
 When the tower responded Blair said he would land in the protected waters of the West Gregerie Channel, and he requested a boat to pick up his passengers.
 Overhearing the calls, a second Antilles Air Boats aircraft that happened to be in the vicinity approached from above and gained visual contact.
 The sea was rough, with a 15- to 20-knot wind from the southeast generating whitecaps and swells of 5 to 6 feet.

 Blair was unable to maintain level flight on the single functioning engine and was losing 300 to 400 feet of altitude a minute.
 There were two main reasons for this: the propeller mounted to the starboard engine had suffered from pitting and corrosion.
 The maintenance crew had resurfaced it to remove the defects, but the aerodynamic shape of the propeller had not been maintained.
 In addition, the separated cowling on the port side caused a marked increase in drag.